a-slice-of-py/data-scientist-hub/docs/posts/til-closure.md

 Backoff offers a handy decorator-based approach to handle retry logic in a wide range of different situations, with some customization options to be feed as decorator kwargs.

-Thanks to the intuitive and well documented API, after few minutes of experiments I converge to this setup which seemed to do the job:
+Thanks to the intuitive and well documented API, after few minutes of experiments I came up with this setup which seemed to do the job:

 ```python
 import awswrangler as wr